Your Takeaways:

 Great Service!!

-This is the second year that I used this service.
-Each time, the process was quick, easy and efficient.
+This is the second year that I have used this service.
+Each time, the process was quick, easy, and efficient.
 I will definitely be using this service in the future and will recommend it to friends and family.

 Chezbie